dojo/docs/quickstart/dom.rst

 The <body> element
 ------------------

 All DOM's should contain a <body> element.
-This element is a DomNode like any other, and is considered the top most DomNode in a document's visible content.
-This node is cleverly available via ``dojo.query``:
+This element is a DomNode like any other, and is considered the top most DOM Node in a document's visible content.
+This node is available via ``dojo.query``:

 .. code-block :: javascript
   :linenos:

   dojo.addOnLoad(function(){
-      dojo.query("body").addClass("tundra")
+      dojo.query("body").addClass("tundra");
   });

 or more quickly available as a function call: